 The independent source for health policy research, polling, and news.

-In addition to the changes included in the provisions of the legislation, if the reconciliation bill is enacted into law in its current form, and Congress takes no further action, the increase in the deficit would trigger mandatory cuts, also known as sequestration, under the Statutory Pay-As-You-Go Act of 2010.
-These cuts would total approximately $500 billion to Medicare over 2026–2034, according to CBO, based on an increase in the deficit of $2.3 trillion over 10 years.
+In addition to the changes included in the law, if Congress takes no further action, the increase in the deficit would trigger mandatory spending cuts, also known as sequestration, under the Statutory Pay-As-You-Go Act of 2010.
+These cuts would total approximately $500 billion to Medicare over 2026–2034, according to the Congressional Budget Office, based on an increase in the deficit of $2.3 trillion over 10 years.
+The required spending cuts to Medicare could be larger based on the Senate-passed bill that was enacted into law, which is estimated to increase the deficit by $3.4 trillion over 10 years.